PeronGH/tg_rp_bot/README.md

     - See `.env.example` for a list of supported environment variables.
     - Create a `.env` file in the root directory and fill in the variables.
-    - Or just pass them as environment variables (especially if you use Deno Deploy)
+    - Or just pass them as environment variables (especially if you use Deno Deploy).

 2. Deploy using Deno